shaunnarayan/cytev2/UserGuide.md

 ## Feed

 - When no search terms or filters are applied, shows the last 30 days of recordings, from latest to oldest
-- Each item in the grid has a full video preview player that can play, seek, and copy test
+- Each item in the grid has a full video preview player that can play, seek, and copy text
 - Tapping the expand icon will take you to the timeline view, at the start of the recording
 - Tapping the star icon will prevent the recording being deleted by any means until the star is tapped again
 - The title of the recording is the title of the first window you opened in that application